 Services that our plan pays for What you must pay Family planning services \$0 The law lets you choose any provider - whether a network provider or out-of-network provider - for certain family planning services.
 This means any doctor, clinic, hospital, pharmacy or family planning office.
-We pay for the following services: family planning exam and medical treatment family planning lab and diagnostic tests family planning methods (IUC/IUD, implants, injections, birth control pills, patch, or ring) family planning supplies with prescription (condom, sponge, foam, film, diaphragm, cap) counseling and diagnosis of infertility and related services counseling, testing, and treatment for sexually transmitted infections (STIs) counseling and testing for HIV and AIDS, and other HIV-related conditions permanent contraception (You must be age 21 or over to choose this method of family planning.
+We pay for the following services: family planning exam and medical treatment family planning lab and diagnostic tests family planning methods (IUC/IUD, implants, injections, birth control pills, patch, or ring) family planning supplies with prescription (condom, sponge, foam, film, diaphragm, cap) limited fertility services such as counseling and education about fertility awareness techniques, and/ or preconception health counseling, testing, and treatment for sexually transmitted infections (STIs) counseling and testing for HIV and AIDS, and other HIV-related conditions permanent contraception (You must be age 21 or over to choose this method of family planning.
 You must sign a federal sterilization consent form at least 30 days, but not more than 180 days before the date of surgery.) genetic counseling We also pay for some other family planning services.
 However, you must use a provider in our provider network for the following services: treatment for medical conditions of infertility (This service does not include artificial ways to become pregnant.) treatment for AIDS and other HIV-related conditions genetic testing